The Year of the Linux Desktop

 It’s the year of the Linux desktop.

-7 Responses to “The Year of the Linux Desktop”
+10 thoughts on “The Year of the Linux Desktop

 Yes, I recomend everyone to buy Dell’s with Ubuntu and not Windows.
 They are also cheaper!
 Congratulations to your mom.
 A friend’s mom bought one, but she chose it with Vista.